gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Not… much… chance… of… that…" he gasped.
-His eyes closed and he went loose in her arms.
+His eyes closed and he went limp in her arms.

 "Help us!
 Help us, please, someone!"
 Maddy cried,